Learn how to make a budget with these 6 simple steps.

 Once you are keeping a budget, it is easier to set financial goals and plan your budget to reflect those goals.
 For example, in looking back over your latest budget, you may realize you spent $220 eating out, yet you remember passing up buying extra socks at a back to school sale.

 Taking the time to evaluate your budgets helps you to see where your money is going and motivates you to decide to make changes to reflect your financial goals.

 If you would like more detailed information and help with budgeting and finances, Dave Ramsey had a lot of resources available.
-You can check your local library for his books or look at his website (DaveRamsey.com).
+You can check your local library or online for his books (like Total Money Makeover) or look at his website (DaveRamsey.com).